simpleinjector/Documentation/source/advanced.rst

 Unregistered type resolution
 ============================

 Unregistered type resolution is the ability to get notified by the container when a type that is currently unregistered in the container, is requested for the first time.
 This gives the user (or extension point) the chance of registering that type.
 Simple Injector supports this scenario with the `ResolveUnregisteredType <https://simpleinjector.org/ReferenceLibrary/?topic=html/E_SimpleInjector_Container_ResolveUnregisteredType.htm>`_ event.
 Unregistered type resolution enables many advanced scenarios.
-The library itself uses this event for implementing the :ref:`decorators <Decorators>`.

 For more information about how to use this event, please take a look at the `ResolveUnregisteredType event documentation <https://simpleinjector.org/ReferenceLibrary/?topic=html/E_SimpleInjector_Container_ResolveUnregisteredType.htm>`_ in the `reference library <https://simpleinjector.org/ReferenceLibrary/>`_.